NVIDIA/nvmath-python/docs/sphinx/host-apis/linalg/index.rst

 ========

-The Linear Algebra module :mod:`nvmath.linalg` in nvmath-python leverages various NVIDIA math libraries to support multiple linear algebra computations.
-As of the initial Beta release, we offer the specialized matrix multiplication API based on the cuBLASLt library.
+The Linear Algebra module :mod:`nvmath.linalg` in nvmath-python leverages various NVIDIA math libraries to support dense [#]_ linear algebra computations.
+As of version 0.7.0, we offer both a generic matrix multiplication API based on the cuBLAS and NVPL libraries and a specialized matrix multiplication API (:mod:`nvmath.linalg.advanced`) based on the cuBLASLt library.
+See :ref:`Generic and Specialized APIs <generic specialized>` for motivation.

+At a high-level, if your use case is predominantly GEMM and requires particular flexibility in matrix data layouts, input and/or compute types, and also in choosing the algorithmic implementation, look at the specialized APIs.
+Otherwise, look at the generic APIs.

 .. _linalg-api-reference: